top of page

 • We will not be serving shellfish.

-• We do not add cheese or dairy to dishes without labeling and hardly any dishes will have dairy, except say a creamy soup or perhaps pesto which we will label.
+• We do not add cheese or dairy to dishes without labeling and hardly any dishes will have dairy, except there may be a creamy soup or pesto, which we will label.

-• We will be serving corn and perhaps cornbread and/or a corn soup, it will be labeled.
+• If we will be serving corn or cornbread and/or a corn soup, it will be labeled.

-• We will be using bell peppers, they will be easily seen in the dish/dishes.
+• We will be using bell peppers.
+They will be easily seen in the dishes that include them.

 • We will label dishes that have soy.
-We use tamari, which is soy based, in some Asian dishes, and we serve one or two soy based/ tofu dishes for vegetarians,
+We use tamari, which is soy-based, in some Asian dishes, and we will serve one or two soy-based dishes for vegetarians, e.g. tofu.

 • The only oils we use are coconut oil, olive oil, and avocado oil